Where to Stay in Portland: Complete Guide for First Timers

 From the historic buildings of downtown Portland, to the modern high rises in the Pearl District and the leafy tree-lined streets in Northwest, we’re here to help you make sense of it all and find the best area to stay in Portland for your trip.

-In this guide, we’re going to use our experiences exploring our home city to do our best to walk you through all the information you need to figure out the best place to stay in Portland for your particular style, budget, and preferences.
+In this guide, we’re going to use our experiences exploring our home city to do our best to walk you through all the information you need to figure out the where to stay for your trip to Portland for your particular style, budget, and preferences.

 Each neighborhood offers a different blend of vibes, prices, and pros and cons, and we’ll cover it all below so that you’re armed with all the information you need to figure out where to stay for your particular style and budget.